A.A.R.M.: Plot

-When Darryl runs into Pam Halpert (Jenna Fischer), he tells her about the company's success and how Jim is missing out by staying in Scranton.
+When Darryl runs into Pam Halpert, he tells her about the company's success and how Jim is missing out by staying in Scranton.
 Pam begins to worry that she is making Jim do something that he does not want to do.
 She confronts her husband and admits that she thinks she might not be good enough for him.
 He asks for the in-series documentary crew's help; the crew makes a DVD of the highlights that they have collected of Jim and Pam's relationship.
 The final scene that they use is from the second season Christmas episode "Christmas Party," in which Jim gives Pam a teapot but takes back his accompanying card.
 After Pam watches the DVD, Jim presents her with the still-unopened card.
 She reads it, and the two happily embrace.

-Andy Bernard (Ed Helms), who had quit his job in the previous episode, auditions for America's Next A Cappella Sensation.
+Andy Bernard, who had quit his job in the previous episode, auditions for America's Next A Cappella Sensation.
 However, before he is able to try out, the judges close the auditions, sending home the remaining applicants, who have been standing in line for hours.
 Refusing to accept this, he bolts past security and demands the judges let him audition.
 When they refuse, he throws a crying tantrum.
 Later, he journeys to Poor Richard's Pub, where he meets his former office workers and is the tie-breaking vote to turn the TVs to the official airing of their documentary on PBS's Scranton affiliate station, WVIA-TV, rather than college baseball.
 All together, the office watches the opening of the pilot.